torvalds/linux/Documentation/powerpc/qe_firmware.rst

 VI - Sample Code for Creating Firmware Files
 ============================================

-A Python program that creates firmware binaries from the header files normally distributed by Freescale can be found on http://opensource.freescale.com.
+A Python program that creates firmware binaries from the header files yesrmally distributed by Freescale can be found on http://opensource.freescale.com.